-Developers also get extra Robux for simply building an engaging experience.
-Roblox calculates payout based on the share of time a Premium subscriber spends in your experience.
-These engagement-based payouts happen automatically through the Premium Payouts feature as a way to reward engaging experiences.
+Developers also get extra Robux for simply building an engaging experience through the Premium Payouts feature.
+Roblox calculates payout based on the share of time a Premium subscriber spends in your experience as a way to reward engaging experiences.
 This percentage reflects our platform average, though the actual percent of earnings from EBP may vary from experience to experience based on the engagement level in the experience.

 Calculating Cash Earned

 Depending on how you earn Robux on our platform, your specific share of cash can vary from the average share Roblox pays.
 Ultimately, we calculate your share of cash with the following variables:

 - Robux earned from each transaction in your experiences or sale of virtual avatar items in the Marketplace.

 - The conversion to real money of all Robux earned from transactions and engagements (as noted above) using our Developer Exchange program.